 As highly accessible providers of care in the communities they serve, our pharmacists are available to answer patient questions on the flu vaccine by phone or the pharmacy chat option available on Walgreens.com and on the Walgreens app.

 What tips do you have for pharmacists as we enter flu season?
 How can they continually help other health care providers encourage patients?

 Patients see their local pharmacist far more than their primary care provider, so our pharmacists are able to serve as an important source of health information locally and reduce misinformation about flu vaccines.
 With fewer patients going into doctor’s offices right now, our pharmacists can help make sure that patients are continuing to adhere to their medications and receive routine immunizations.
 Our pharmacy team members can also help reinforce the safety measures and precautions we’ve taken to administer immunizations, and things that patients can do to reduce their time in the pharmacy, including completing paperwork in advance and bringing it with them or using our online scheduler to make an appointment.

 Is there anything else you would like to add?

-Walgreens recently changed its policy to allow pharmacy team members to administer flu vaccines to children age 3 and up in most states to help protect more families against the flu.
-Kids under the age of 5 are the most vulnerable to serious flu-related complications such as hospitalization, pneumonia, dehydration or in worse cases—death.
-Because they are more at risk, the CDC recommends the flu shot for children age 6 months and older.
-For more information about the flu or to schedule a flu shot appointment, people can visit Walgreens.com/flu.
+Walgreens recently changed its policy to allow pharmacy team members to administer flu vaccines to children aged 3 years and up in most states to help protect more families against the flu.
+Kids younger than 5 years are the most vulnerable to serious flu-related complications such as hospitalization, pneumonia, dehydration or in worse cases—death.
+Because they are more at risk, the CDC recommends the flu shot for children aged 6 months and older.